The Lavin Agency Speakers Bureau

 — Titus Kaphar, The Atlantic

-Art has the power to reframe our history.
-When you dislodge history from its status as the “past”—you unearth its contemporary relevance, says award-winning artist Titus Kaphar.
-Titus works with history—history writ large, as well as his own story, familial and personal—to offer a stirring portrait of the here and now.
-His body of work is diverse, in both form and substance, speaking to the most vital discussions happening around race, diversity, and reconciliation in the United States.
-Titus collaborated with poet Reginald Dwayne Betts on The Redaction at MoMA PS1.
-Now a book with the same name, they unite their mediums to reveal the ways the legal system exploits and erases the poor and incarcerated from public consciousness.
-In this new book, he draws inspiration from lawsuits filed by the Civil Rights Corps (CRC) on behalf of people incarcerated because of an inability to pay court fines and fees.
+Titus collaborated with poet Reginald Dwayne Betts on The Redaction at MoMA PS1 (now a book of the same name).
+They unite their mediums to reveal the ways the legal system exploits and erases the poor and incarcerated from public consciousness, drawing inspiration from lawsuits filed by the Civil Rights Corps (CRC) on behalf of people incarcerated because of an inability to pay court fines and fees.
 Together, the voices of poet and artist blend with those of the plaintiffs and prosecutors, reclaiming these lost narratives.

 As an engrossing keynote speaker, Titus exposes how all depictions, no matter how personal or grandiose, are always imperfect and capable of being remade.
 In recognition of his powerful vision, TIME magazine commissioned an artwork for their cover in response to the protests in Ferguson, Missouri—freezing in time an unforgettable moment of potential, protest, and civil rights upheaval.
 Titus explores the overwhelming volume of men trapped in our criminal justice system bearing his own father’s name in The Jerome Project.
-The mug shots of these ‘Jeromes,’ all African-American, are re-imagined as gilded, devotional subjects submerged in tar—signaling how much time they’ve lost in prison as well as a historical form of torture.
+The mug shots of these “Jeromes,” all Black, are re-imagined as gilded, devotional subjects submerged in tar—signaling how much time they’ve lost in prison as well as a historical form of torture.
 Titus re-mixes the work of Classical and Renaissance painters in Drawing the Blinds, interrogating the history of aesthetics while revealing marginalized, forgotten figures.

 “Shining a fierce, restorative light on those left in the shadow of history,”— The New York Times on NXTHVN

-Titus’s arts incubator, NXTHVN is a $12 million nonprofit center and fellowship program that nurtures rising talents.
+Titus’s arts incubator, NXTHVN, is a $12 million nonprofit center and fellowship program that nurtures rising talents.
 Titus also collaborated with For Freedoms’ 50 State Initiative, a cross-country art project promoting passion and participation in the democratic process.
 He also completed a sculptural commission for Princeton University Art Museum (to coincide with the opening of the Princeton and Slavery project).
 The sculpture has been strategically erected on the lawn of the MacLean House, where former university presidents lived and owned slaves.

 Titus’s previous exhibitions include Unseen: Our Past in a New Light, Classical Disruption, Shifting Skies, 99 Jeromes, Beyond a Veil of Beauty, Reconstruction, and History in the Making, and more.
 He is the distinguished recipient of the Gwendolyn Knight and Jacob Lawrence Fellowship, as well as the Creative Capital Award and Rauschenberg Artist as Activist Fellowship.
 His work has been included in the collections of the Museum of Modern Art, the New Britain Museum of American Art, the Yale University Art Gallery, and the Brooklyn Museum, as well as in the Studio Museum in Harlem (where he was Artist in Residence), the Smithsonian National Portrait Gallery and the Seattle Art Museum.
 He received an MFA from the Yale School of Art and a BFA from San Jose State University.

-Founder of Street Symphony 2018 MacArthur Genius TED Senior Fellow
+Founder of Street Symphony Co-Founder of the Skid Row Arts Alliance MacArthur Genius

-Pulitzer Prize-winning author of On Juneteenth Harvard Law professor MacArthur Genius
+Pulitzer Prize-Winning Author of On Juneteenth Harvard Law Professor MacArthur Genius

-Pulitzer Prize-Winning Creator of The 1619 Project Executive Producer of The 1619 Project Hulu Docuseries MacArthur Genius
+Pulitzer Prize-Winning Creator of The 1619 Project Executive Producer of the Emmy Award-Winning 1619 Project Hulu Docuseries MacArthur Genius

 Author of Living in Data Former Library of Congress Innovator in Residence Former NYT Data Artist-in-Residence